aeternity/protocol/channels/OFF-CHAIN.md

 `update` message.
 It consists of a single-authenticated off-chain transaction and a list of updates list containing the operations to be performed on the previous state.
-The `state_hash` of the off-chain transaction is the aggregated root hash of the resulting state trees.
+The `state_hash` of the off-chain transaction is the aggregated root hash of the resulting state trees after the updates had been applied.
 The receiver must verify that the state is the correct outcome, then return it, mutually authenticated, in an `update_ack` message.

-The `block_hash` is the hash of which on-chain environment was used for computing the state and either this blcok or any more recent one could be used to validate the state.
+The `block_hash` is the hash of which on-chain environment was used for computing the state and either this block or any more recent one could be used to validate the state.
 Signatures or Generic Account's meta transactions are checked according to the latest channel object persisted on-chain.
 If there are updates that are contact executions using on-chain data: the block of `block_hash` is being used for building a consistent state on both participant's side.

 ```
   name                  size (bytes)